 BUT, I have been getting better over the years, and with a record-breaking number of seven plants in this house still thriving (office, laundry room, kitchen, dining room, AND the living room), my skills with indoor plants are ever-expanding.
 So, I decided last week to retry keeping succulents alive for May’s small DIY project.

 Thinking back on previous succulent casualties, I think my biggest mistake was probably a combination of over-watering and not having great drainage.
-So this time, I’m using a new trick to help solve both of those issues — and best of all, it’s stupidly simple (my favorite kind of solution).
+So this time, I’m using a new trick to help solve both of those issues — and best of all, it’s ridiculously simple (my favorite kind of solution).

 One of the most annoying things about plants is that they can die.
 I think they’re gorgeous and absolutely necessary for the home (enough to keep trying even after killing them before), but they… you know… need things to stay alive.
 And once they die, it’s like burning money to me.
 So I buy plants that are really cheap, but I also try to buy the correct potting materials.
 The good news is that both of these things can be easily purchased at a home improvement store or big box chain.

 - succulents in plastic containers (with holes in the bottom)

 - cactus potting soil

 I picked up these really cute tea cups at Goodwill a little over a week ago and thought they’d be great for some little plants.
 I’ve been working on a larger plant project out on the patio (to reveal at a later date), so when some of the smaller plant bits broke apart from larger plants with roots intact, I realized it would be the perfect time to try to pot these little guys.
 But I wondered: how do I get great drainage if there are no holes?
 As tiny as these pots were, I wasn’t keen on drilling into the bottom.

 The answer hit me when I realized that my success with indoor plants has really changed ever since I was